pepebonet/DeepMP/README.md

 # DeepMP
-DeepMP is a deeplearning algorithm to detect DNA modifications of Nanopore sequenced samples.
+DeepMP is a convolutional neural network (CNN)-based model that takes information from Nanopore signals and basecalling errors to detect whether a read is methylated or not.
+The model introduces a threshold-free position modification calling model sensitive to sites methylated at low frequency across cells.

 # Contents
 - [Installation](#Installation)